Skip to main content

 Equipe DURR Huntington

-The management of Huntington’s disease is multidisciplinary in order to respond to all the symptoms of the patient and to help him or her in his or her daily life.
-A national diagnostic and care protocol serves as a basis for caregivers to provide optimal support to patients and their families.
+The management of Huntington’s disease is multidisciplinary, to address all the patient’s symptoms and help them in their day-to-day lives in the best way possible.
+A national diagnostic and care protocol provides a basis for caregivers to provide the best possible support for patients and their families.

-Since Huntington’s disease is progressive, end-of-life care must be discussed and planned early with the patient’s family and friends.
+Because Huntington’s disease is progressive, end-of-life care must be discussed and planned early on with the medical team and those close to the patient.

-The search for curative therapies for the disease is very active, and new avenues are now being explored that offer hope.
+Research into curative therapies for the disease is active and ongoing, and the new pathways being explored are promising.

-Reference centres are key to improving patient management, advancing research and raising awareness of disease issues.
-The reference centre for neurogenetics, within the Brain Team, which brings together rare pathologies of the central nervous system, is coordinated by Professor Alexandra Durr at the Pitié-Salpêtrière Hospital and Paris Brain Institute.
+Specialist centers are key to improving patient care, advancing research, and raising awareness about the challenges presented by diseases.
+The neurogenetics specialist center within the Brain Team network, which focuses on rare central nervous system conditions, is coordinated by Professor Alexandra Durr at Pitié-Salpêtrière hospital and at Paris Brain Institute.

 Drug treatments